opencv/opencv/doc/tutorials/calib3d/real_time_pose/real_time_pose.rst

 Finally, once the camera pose has been estimated we can use the :math:`R` and :math:`t` in order to compute the 2D projection onto the image of a given 3D point expressed in a world reference frame using the showed formula on *Theory*.

 The following code corresponds to the *backproject3DPoint()* function which belongs to the *PnPProblem class*.
-This function backproject a given 3D point expressed in a world reference frame onto a 2D image:
+The function backproject a given 3D point expressed in a world reference frame onto a 2D image:

    .. code-block:: cpp